New Litter of puppies from Bra'tac!

 Special on Bully Max - Coupon below

-HOW TO WORM YOUR DOG FOR CHEAP
+HOW TO WORM YOUR DOG

 As always when talking health matters, I advice that you see a professional Vet, as there is no substitute for their hands on experience when dealing with various types of dog worms.

-Shelia from Miami, Florida asks Mr PitBull:
+Shelia from Miami, Florida asks:

-Dear Mr PitBull what is the best thing to use to worm my dogs with?
+What is the best thing to use to worm my dogs with?

-Shelia, having a regular schedule of canine worming is absolutely a must.
+THIS IS THE TREATMENT I USE TO TREAT MY DOGS FOR WORMSShelia, Having a regular schedule of canine worming is absolutely a must.
 This is essential in keeping your dog healthy.
-I worm my dogs for intestinal worms one month and for heartworms the next.
+I worm my dogs for intestinal worms one month and for heart worms the next.

-For intestinal worms, I use Fenbendazole, the active ingredient in Panacur and Safe-Guard.
+For intestinal worms, I use FENBENDAZOLE the active ingredient in Panacur and Safe-Guard.
 It is the best treatment for canine worms and the safest according to a number of studies for many types of dog worms.
 Fenbendazole has been used heavily for worms since the mid 1970's for both pets and livestock.
 It has a fairly wide safety margin as a wormer and is said to be safe for treating pregnant dogs for worms.

 Fenbendazole/Safeguard/Panacur is a broad spectrum wormer for dogs.
 It will work to kill a number of the most common worms that dogs may get.
 Yet it does not kill every kind of worm.
 For instance, some types of tapeworms it will not kill.
 That is why you should consult your vet to make sure you are treating with the right medication for the kind of worm you dog has.

-Why the difference in dosage of dewormer for dogs?
+Why the difference in dosage of de-wormer for dogs?
 A dog has a much shorter intestinal tract.
-And therefore the deworming medication is expelled through the dog's system faster than other animals.
+And therefore the de-worming medication is expelled through the dog's system faster than other animals.
 This means that a heavier dose is needed to produce results when treating a dog for worms.